wumpyproject/drc-spec/docs/specification.md

 way to delete all keys with a specific version info after the update has fully rolled out.
 This could be done through a CLI command or provided function.

+## 1.3 Expiry and TTL

+The point of key expiry is ensuring that unused keys get cleaned up.
+This allows rolling updates without migrations as keys from previous versions automatically expire.
+This specification defines expiries for each key which implementations SHOULD follow.
+That said, the user MAY be provided a way to override these which SHOULD allow them to configure that no expiry is set for a key.

+Keys' TTL MAY be updated through the `EXPIRE` command at the discretion of each implementation however the value passed SHOULD be the one defined in this specification.
+If the user has explicitly overriden the expiries of keys, that should be the value passed to `EXPIRE`.